What does trapped wind feel like?

 What causes trapped wind?

-Trapped wind is caused by swallowing small amounts of air as we eat food, drink water, or swallow saliva.
-Gases can also build up when food is digested and needs to be released through flatulence or belching.
+Trapped wind is caused a build up of pressure in your digestive system.
+We swallow small amounts of air as we eat food, drink water, or swallow saliva.
+Gases can also build up when food is digested.
+Normally we pass this air through flatulence or belching.

 1) Exercise regularly

 Exercises that gently compress then release the GI (gastrointestinal) tract are a great way to massage the internal organs and relieve trapped gas.
 Try stretching and mindful breathing techniques such as child’s pose or knees to chest pose, which were designed to help relieve digestive discomfort.